lxylxy123456/zhalisp/cpp/README.md

 # zhalisp - C++ implementation
-This directory is a C++ implementation of zhalisp
+This directory contains a C++ implementation of zhalisp

 ## Usage
-* Execute `tmp` s-expressions as arguments will result in evaluation of the s-expressions.
+* Execute `backend` with no arguments will result in shell mode.
+Type an s-expression and press Enter.
 * Execute `tests` with test file names (ends with `.test`) as arguments will perform tests with the test files.

 ## Project Structure